George III: Early reign

+Early regnal years

 George, in his accession speech to Parliament, proclaimed: "Born and educated in this country, I glory in the name of Britain."
 He inserted this phrase into the speech, written by Lord Hardwicke, to demonstrate his desire to distance himself from his German forebears, who were perceived as caring more for Hanover than for Britain.
 During George III's lengthy reign, Britain was a constitutional monarchy, ruled by his ministerial government and prominent men in Parliament.
 Although his accession was at first welcomed by politicians of all parties, the first years of his reign were marked by political instability, largely as a result of disagreements over the Seven Years' War.
 George came to be perceived as favouring Tory ministers, which led to his denunciation by the Whigs as an autocrat.

 On his accession, the Crown lands produced relatively little income; most revenue was generated through taxes and excise duties.
 George surrendered the Crown Estate to Parliamentary control in return for a civil list annuity for the support of his household and the expenses of civil government.
 Claims that he used the income to reward supporters with bribes and gifts are disputed by historians who say such claims "rest on nothing but falsehoods put out by disgruntled opposition".
 Debts amounting to over £3 million over the course of George's reign were paid by Parliament, and the civil list annuity was increased from time to time.
 He aided the Royal Academy of Arts with large grants from his private funds, and may have donated more than half of his personal income to charity.
 Of his art collection, the two most notable purchases are Johannes Vermeer's Lady at the Virginals and a set of Canalettos, but it is as a collector of books that he is best remembered.
 The King's Library was open and available to scholars and was the foundation of a new national library.